The 12 Best Employee Training Software Platforms for 2025

 Key Details & Considerations

-• Best For: IT L&D and HR teams in the discovery and validation phase of their software selection process, particularly when seeking tools with specific technical capabilities or integrations.
+• Best For: IT L&D and HR teams vetting software options, especially when looking for specific technical integrations or capabilities.

 • Pricing: Free to browse and compare.
-Pricing for individual software must be verified on vendor websites, as G2 primarily provides comparative data.
+You must verify pricing for individual software on vendor websites, as G2 only offers comparative data.

-• Pros: Access to a vast database of verified user reviews, powerful filtering and comparison tools tailored to specific feature needs, and direct links to vendor demos for efficient evaluation.
+• Pros: Access to a large database of verified user reviews, precise filtering tools for feature-specific needs, and direct links to vendor demos to simplify the evaluation process.

 • Reflection Prompt: Before making a significant software investment, what criteria do you typically prioritize when seeking peer reviews or comparisons for IT tools (e.g., integration capabilities, security, support for specific tech stacks)?